apache/camel-website/content/blog/2021/05/multicast-failure-routing/index.md

 With the new aggregator implementation, you can now see the exchange getting routed down to the remaining processors.

-Hope this article helps users who hit upon this issue.
+Hope this article helps users who encounter this issue.